 brew install cntlm- Linux (Debian/Ubuntu):

-sudo apt-get install cntlmStep 2: Generate password hash
+sudo apt-get install cntlmStep 2: Generate a password hash (do NOT store the plaintext password)

 cntlm -H -d YOUR_DOMAIN -u YOUR_USERNAME

-# Copy the output hash valuesStep 3: Configure cntlm.ini (Windows) or /etc/cntlm.conf (Linux/macOS)
+# Copy the PassNTLMv2 value from the output.Step 3: Configure cntlm.ini (Windows) or /etc/cntlm.conf (Linux/macOS)

 Username your_username